zhirui-gao/zhirui-gao/README.md

 - 👋 Hi, I’m @zhirui-gao
 - 👀 I’m interested in deep learning and 3D vision.
 And I used to be an acm-icpcer.
 - 🌱 I’m currently learning [Nerf](https://arxiv.org/pdf/2003.08934.pdf)(Neural Radiance Fields) for pose estimation.
-- 💞️ I graduated from CUG with a bachelor's degree, and now I'm pursuing a master's degree at NUDT.
+- 💞️ I graduated from CUG with a bachelor's degree, and now I'm a Phd student at NUDT(Changsha).
 - 📫 How to reach me : gzrer2018@gmail.com

 <!---